If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 Staff encourage visitors to come to the ward at a time that suits them and their loved ones and to stay on the ward.
 While they are on the unit they are encouraged to participate in any care delivery or therapy sessions that they and the patients choose.

-Many other wards across the trust at Warrington and Halton Hospitals have also introduced open visiting from 2.00pm – 8.00pm, as the trust accepts that many patients and families want this and that patients benefit from the support of their loved ones whilst in hospital.
+Many other wards across the trust at Warrington and Halton Hospitals have also introduced open visiting from 2.00pm – 8.00pm (this is has been suspended during COVID and we would ask that you contact the individual ward to discuss individually, click here for COVID restrictions.), as the trust accepts that many patients and families want this and that patients benefit from the support of their loved ones whilst in hospital.

 It is now standard practice that when a patient with dementia is admitted to another ward other than the Forget Me Not unit the family are issued with a card that indicates the trust supports them to visit at any time even if the ward does not usually permit open visiting.